gonative-cc/relayer/contrib/MockBitcoind.md

 ## Requirements

-Make sure you have docker and docker-compose-plugin installed and docker service is running.
+Make sure you have docker and docker-compose-plugin installed, and the docker service is running.

+- docker-compose version >= 2.30.0.

 ## Initialization